-An appeal before Francis J from a first instance financial remedy decision of His Honour Judge O'Dwyer which follows the approach required following Waggott v Waggott [2018] 2 FLR 406, that a spouse's future income capacity or potential post-divorce is off limits to the sharing principle unless need or compensation require otherwise and provides a welcome working example of the extent of capital amortisation necessary in the exercise of assessing the weaker financial spouse's income to meet needs.
+1. An appeal before Francis J from a first instance financial remedy decision of His Honour Judge O'Dwyer which reveals the approach required following Waggott v Waggott [2018] 2FLR 406, that a spouse's future income post divorce is off limits to the sharing principle unless need or compensation require otherwise and the extent of capital amortisation necessary in the exercise of assessing the weaker financial spouse's income to meet needs.

+Facts:
-The first instance order provided W with a s 28 maintenance term to H's 66th birthday of £150k pa, payable monthly.
-Pending the outcome of the appeal, there was a stay of payment in the form of a direction that payment of the ordered ppo was to be made into a solicitor's holding account.

-The parties were married in 1988 and had four adult children.
-They separated in 2016 (in all, a 30 year relationship).
+- 2. The first instance order provided W with a s 28 term order to the H's 66th birthday of £150k pa payable monthly.
+Pending the outcome of the appeal there was a stay of payment in the form of payment of the ordered ppo being made into a solicitor's holding account. - 3.
+The parties were married in 1988 and had 4 adult children.
+They separated in 2016 (in all a 30 year relationship).
 W had moved back to the USA as an American citizen.
-At the first hearing, H's McDonalds' franchise, operated for many years, had an agreed value of £2.409m net of CGT.
-The total net asset pot, including this business net value, was £5.865m.
-It was agreed this was a paradigm sharing case and each was to receive half of the capital being £2.932m each.

-The appeal was solely made with respect to the income order.
-The core issue was the franchise provided H with incomes of circa £1m pa which Judge O'Dwyer said was a much-valued asset for the income streams it produced and stated:

-'I identify that they are matrimonial property.
-I identify that their value is not only the capital value at this point but also the income that they will produce over the coming years.'

-Judge O'Dwyer had, therefore, on a clean break basis provided W with a 5-year term s 28 order of £150k ppo pa (out of H's estimated c £400k net pa).
+At the first hearing, H's McDonald's franchise operated for many years an agreed £2.409m net of CGT.
+The total net asset pot including this business net value was £5.865m.
+It was agreed this was a paradigm sharing case and each were to receive half of the capital being £2.932m each. - 4.
+The appeal was solely as to the income order made.
+The core issue surrounded the fact that the franchise provided H with incomes of c£1m pa which Judge O'Dwyer said was a much valued asset for the income streams it produced and stated: - "I identify that they are matrimonial property.
+I identify that their value is not only the capital value at this point but also the income that they will produce over the coming years." - 5.
+Judge O'Dwyer had therefore on a clean break basis provided W with a 5 year term s 28 order of £150k ppo pa (out of H's estimated c £400k net pa).

+Decision on Appeal:
-Whether that future income stream should have been regarded as matrimonial property lay at the heart of the appeal in the light of Waggott v Waggott, where the sharing of an income stream was held as unprincipled unless to meet needs or, possibly in rare instances, compensation.

-Indeed, in Waggott's case Moylan LJ had said (para [128]):
+- 6. Whether that future income stream should have been so regarded as matrimonial property lay at the heart of the appeal in the light of Waggott v Waggott [2018] 2FLR 406, where the sharing of an income stream was held as unprincipled unless to meet needs or, possibly in rare instances, compensation. - 7.
+Indeed, in Waggott's case Moylan LJ had said (Para 128):

-'... in my view Miller and the subsequent decisions referred to above, in particular Jones and Scatliffe, do not support the extension of the sharing principle to an earning capacity.
-The sharing principle applies to marital assets, being "the property of the parties generated during the marriage otherwise than by external donation" (Charman).
-An earning capacity is not property and ... it results in the generation of property after the marriage.'
+"in my view Miller and the subsequent decisions referred to above, in particular Jones and Scatliffe, do not support the extension of the sharing principle to an earning capacity.
+The sharing principle applies to marital assets, being 'the property of the parties generated during the marriage otherwise than by external donation' (Charman).
+An earning capacity is not property and it results in the generation of property after the marriage."

-And at para [131]:
+And at para 131

-'... in my view it is clear from Miller and Charman alone that, as a matter of principle, the court applies the need principle when determining whether the sharing award is sufficient to meet that party's future needs.'
+"in my view it is clear from Miller and Charman alone that, as a matter of principle, the court applies the need principle when determining whether the sharing award is sufficient to meet that party's future needs."